Vendor Payment

 Electronic Funds Transfer (EFT)

-An EFT directly moves funds from your company’s bank account to the vendor’s account.
-This method is efficient and reduces the time you spend processing payments.
-It’s particularly useful for recurring payments.
+An electronic funds transfer (EFT) moves money directly from your company’s bank account to the provider’s account.
+EFTs are efficient, secure, and particularly useful for recurring payments.

 Checks